The Global Campaign on the OPSC

 The Campaign was launched by the SRSG on Violence against Children, in cooperation with UNICEF, the OHCHR, the Committee on the Rights of the Child, the SRSG for Children in Armed Conflict and the Special Rapporteur on the Sale of Children, Child Prostitution and Child Pornography, and it will be further promoted in collaboration with Members States, other UN agencies and offices, international organizations and NGOs at the global, regional and national levels.

-- Promote the campaign in strategic UN Treaty events to achieve universal ratification by 2012.
+- Promote the campaign in strategic UN Treaty events to achieve universal ratification.

 - Raise awareness of the campaign and promote events in support of the campaign’s objectives, at the national, regional and international levels.